d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 will be approximately Gaussian.

 This is the reason that the Gaussian is so central to probability, statistics, and machine learning.
 Whenever we can say that something we measured is a sum of many small independent contributions, we can safely assume that the thing being measured will be close to Gaussian.
+There are additional technical requirements needed to make it work (the most commonly shown proof need $E[X^4] < \infty$ for the independent random variables being added), but the philosophy is clear.

 There are many more fascinating properties of Gaussians than we can get into at this point.
 In particular, the Gaussian is what is known as a *maximum entropy distribution*.
 We will get into entropy more deeply in :numref:`sec_information_theory`, however all we need to know at this point is that it is a measure of randomness.
 In a rigorous mathematical sense, we can think of the Gaussian as the *most* random choice of random variable with fixed mean and variance.
 Thus, if we know that our random variable has some mean and variance, the Gaussian is in a sense the most conservative choice of distribution we can make.